-After-tax: This group would include everyone in the Roth Family.
-All of the Roth IRA’s, 401(k) ‘s, and 403(b) ‘s.
-Contributions are considered after-tax.
-Growth is not taxed, and distributions are tax-free as long as you’re 59½, and you made the first Roth contribution at least five years ago.
+After-tax: This group would include everyone in the Roth Family: all the Roth IRAs, 401(k) ‘s, and 403(b) ‘s.
+Contributions are considered after tax.
+Growth is not taxed, and distributions are tax-free as long as you’re 59½ and made the first Roth contribution at least five years ago.

-Mixed Bag: Here, we have non-qualified annuities, brokerage investment accounts, and nondeductible IRA’s.
+Mixed Bag: We have non-qualified annuities, brokerage investment accounts, and nondeductible IRAs.

-Brokerage: The sale of investments is subject to long-term capital gains as long as they have been held for greater than one year.
+Brokerage: The sale of investments is subject to long-term capital gains if held for over one year.
 For investments held less than a year, those gains, called short-term gains, are taxed at ordinary income tax rates.
 Don’t forget about interest and dividends.
 They’re taxed as well.
 The good news is that distributions are not taxed as income.

-Non-qualified annuities: When you take partial withdrawals, the full amount is taxed, at ordinary income tax rates, until the gain is used up.
+Non-qualified annuities: When you take partial withdrawals, the total amount is taxed at ordinary income tax rates until the gain is used up.
 Then after the gain has been distributed, the balance of withdrawals is a tax-free return of the cost basis.

-Nondeductible IRA’s: Contributions are after-tax, growth is tax-deferred.
+Nondeductible IRAs: Contributions are after-tax, and growth is tax-deferred.
 Distributions are split; contributions are a tax-free return of your contributions, but growth is taxed as income.
 Each partial distribution will be a prorated split of tax-free and taxable.

-There may be a way around this, however, with the Back Door Roth IRA strategy.
-You can roll a nondeductible IRA into a Roth IRA and in specific situations, avoid taxes on the conversion.
-Learn more in our post The Backdoor Roth IRA: Sneak into the benefits.
+However, there may be a way around this with the Back Door Roth IRA strategy.
+You can roll a nondeductible IRA into a Roth IRA and avoid taxes on the conversion in specific situations.
+Learn more in our post How to Grow More Tax Free Retirement Assets with Backdoor Roth Conversions.

-The Holy Grail: I’m talking about HSA’s.
-Tax-deductible contributions, tax-free growth, and tax-free distributions when used for qualified medical expenses.
-If you qualify for an HSA and you can save it for retirement, an HSA is a fantastic tax-advantaged tool.
-We love it so much we wrote a blog post about the 7 Ways an HSA Can Help You Now and In retirement.
+The Holy Grail: I’m talking about HSA—tax-deductible contributions, tax-free growth, and tax-free distributions for qualified medical expenses.
+If you qualify for an HSA and can save it for retirement, an HSA is a fantastic tax-advantaged tool.
+We love it so much that we wrote a blog post about the 7 Ways an HSA Can Help You Now and In retirement.

-Social Security: Your Social Security is subject to taxation based on your income.
+Social Security: Your Social Security is subject to taxation based on income.